-Market-based strategies include investments primarily in public bonds and common stocks.
-Market-based core seeks to deliver predictable earnings aligned to business needs and returns consistent with the markets in which the Company invests.
-Private fixed income assets, such as commercial mortgages, bank loans and privately placed debt that provide liquidity premiums are also included in this category.
-As of December 31, 2018, 70% of the portfolio follows this strategy with 71% in bonds and commercial mortgage loans and 25% in common stocks.
+Market-based strategy includes investments primarily in public bonds and equity securities.
+It seeks to deliver predictable earnings aligned to business needs and to take advantage of short-term opportunities primarily through public and private bond investments and public equity securities.
+As of December 31, 2019, 88% of the portfolio follows this strategy with 70% in bonds and 24% in common stocks.